huijunwu/libgdx-ai-wiki/State-Machine.md

 Having performance in mind we have chosen to implement FSMs through _embedded rules_, thus hard-coding the rules for the state transitions within the states themselves.
 This architecture is known as the _state design pattern_ and provides an elegant and powerful way of implementing state-driven behavior with minimal overhead.

-The state machine implementation provided by LibGDX is mainly based on the approach described by Mat Buckland in his book _"Programming Game AI by Example"_.
+The state machine implementation provided by gdx-ai is mainly based on the approach described by Mat Buckland in his book _"Programming Game AI by Example"_.
 This same approach, with minor variations, has been supported by hundreds of articles over the years.

 **IMPORTANT NOTE:**
 - You don't have to restrict the use of state machines to agents.
 The state design pattern is also useful for structuring the main components of your game flow.
 For example, you could have a menu state, a save state, a paused state, an options state, a run state, etc.